klaytn/klaytn-docs/docs/smart-contract/ide-and-tools/README.md

 # IDE and Tools <a id="ide-and-tools"></a>

-#### [Klaytn IDE] <a id="klaytn-ide"></a>
+#### [Remix Online IDE] <a id="remix-ide"></a>

-* Klaytn IDE is a browser-based compiler and IDE for the Klaytn smart contracts.
-Klaytn IDE is forked from Remix 0.7.7.
-You can write, compile, deploy and execute smart contracts from Klaytn IDE.
+* Remix Online IDE is a powerful toolset for developing, deploying, debugging, and testing Ethereum and EVM-compatible smart contracts.
+It requires no setup and has a flexible, intuitive user interface.
+You can write, compile, deploy and execute smart contracts from Remix IDE.

 #### [Truffle]  <a id="truffle"></a>